mclarkson/obdi/README.md

-# Deployman
+# Obdi

 ## What is it?

-Deployman is an extendable graphical user interface for running scripts on remote servers.
+Obdi is an extendable graphical user interface for running scripts on remote servers.
 The most basic installation provides administrative tools to manage users, data centres and environments, and includes a job manager.

+The name Obdi was derived from One Button Deployment Interface.

 ## Status